 We examine politicians’ career dynamics generated by political accountability, characterizing voter-optimal equilibrium play under repeated moral hazard.
 When moral hazard binds, equilibrium play is non-stationary: Re-election prospects improve with good performance and deteriorate with bad.
 First-term politicians are among the most electorally vulnerable and the hardest-working, and effort and electoral vulnerability both tend to decline with tenure.
-These dynamics hold even as we limit voter commitment, allow for voluntary retirement from politics, and incorporate adverse selection with politicians’ ability and effort being complementary.
+These dynamics enable a detailed analysis of limited voter commitment, voluntary retirement from politics, and adverse selection with politicians’ ability and effort being complementary.
 Our analysis highlights how a politician’s career is shaped by voters’ evolving “goodwill” toward her.

 An expert advises a decision maker over time.
 With both the quality of advice and the extent to which it is followed remaining private, the players have limited information with which to discipline each other.
 Even so, communication in and of itself facilitates cooperation, the relationship evolving based on the expert’s advice.
 We show a formal equivalence between our setting and one of cheap talk with capped money burning.
 This enables an exact characterization (at fixed discounting) of the expert’s attainable payoffs.
 While an ongoing relationship often helps, our characterization implies that relational incentives alone can never restore commitment power.